 Regardless of the reasons, CRM data migration is a tough question that businesses need to tackle with caution.
 It’s best when management and tech specialists draft the migration checklist together.

-What is a CRM Migration?
+What Is a CRM Migration?

 Let’s make sure we are on the same page terms-wise and have the same answer to this question.
 Does it mean that companies need to transfer their existing solution in its entirety to a new software infrastructure?
 Well, yes and no.